dylanzenner/greenhouse_gas_emissions_de_pipeline/cfn/README.md

-## If you would like to recreate this project please follow these instructions in order
+## If you would like to replicate this project please follow these instructions in order
 - Deploy the greenhouse_gas_emissions_s3_bucket_iac.yml file
 - Upload the Lambda function code to the S3 bucket
 - Upload the manifest file to the S3 bucket